ghenamd/Ozone/README.md

 **public static final String API_KEY**

 ### Project Overview
-In the Capstone project, you will build an app of your own design in two stages.

 Creating and building your own app idea can be both exciting and daunting; ultimately, we want the experience to be rewarding.
 You'll apply a wealth of different concepts and components that you've learned across the Nanodegree to bring you own app idea to life.

 ### Why this Project?